3F/DllExport/Readme.md

 * (deprecated) NuGet Commandline: `nuget install DllExport`
 * [/releases](https://github.com/3F/DllExport/releases) [ [latest](https://github.com/3F/DllExport/releases/latest) ]
 * [Nightly builds](https://ci.appveyor.com/project/3Fs/dllexport/history) (`/artifacts` page).
 But remember: It can be unstable or not work at all.
 Use this for tests of latest changes.
+  * Artifacts [older than 6 months](https://www.appveyor.com/docs/packaging-artifacts/#artifacts-retention-policy) you can also find as `Pre-release` with mark `🎲 Nightly build` on [GitHub Releases](https://github.com/3F/DllExport/releases) page.

 ### How to Build